BrendaUga/uip-project/README.md

 # uip-project
-UI programming I project.
+UI programming I project by group The Seasick Captain.
 This project implements a client and manager ordering system in the Flying Dutchman pub.

 All code is sufficiently commented and the contributors' names are shown on parts they wrote.